andreagaminara/ScreenRecorder/README.md

 - void controller() throw();

-    `Shows the menu to the user and calls the method to execute the action chosen by the user.`
+    `Shows the menu to the user and calls the method to execute the action chosen by the user`

 - int start() throw();

-    `Starts the recording of video and eventually audio packets.`
+    `Starts the recording of video and eventually audio packets`

 - int stop();

-    `Terminates the recording.`
+    `Terminates the recording`

 - int pause();

-    `Stops temporarily the recording (it can be resumed later).`
+    `Stops temporarily the recording (it can be resumed later)`

 - int resume() throw();

-    `Resumes a recording that was previously paused.`
+    `Resumes a recording that was previously paused`

 - int open_video_media() throw();